 Preeclampsia

-If not properly treated, this pathology can lead to numerous complications for both mother and baby (fetal growth retardation, premature birth, death of the pregnant woman and her child).
+If not properly treated, this condition can lead to numerous complications for both mother and baby (fetal growth retardation, premature birth, death of the pregnant woman and her child).
 If in doubt, consult a doctor or gynecologist as soon as possible.

 Beware of phlebitis